NHS Board Biographies

 Greg Graves (2015-2017)

 Greg Graves worked for Burlington Northern Railroad for 24 years and when they moved the Seattle based jobs to Topeka, Kansas he returned to school to follow his passion for gardening.
 Greg earned a degree in Landscape Design and Ornamental Horticulture in 1998 followed by an internship at the Miller Botanical Garden.
 A year later he became the head gardener where he worked until June 1st of 2011 when he retired.
-In 2005 Greg bought 3 acres in rural Pierce county and began building his own garden and nursery along with his partner which they named Old Goat Farm.
+In 2005 Greg bought 3 acres in rural Pierce county and began building his own garden and nursery along with his husband which they named Old Goat Farm.
 Greg now continues to work on the garden and nursery.
 He is currently vice president of NHS and was previously on the NHS board from 2003 until 2009 and was president of NHS 2005 /2006 and 2013/14.
 He is past president of the board of the Pacific Horticulture Society.